fullstackreact/google-maps-react/README.md

 ### Visibility

 You can control the visibility of the map by using the `visible` prop.
 This is useful for situations when you want to use the Google Maps API without a map.
 The `<Map />` component will load like normal.
-See the [google places demo](https://fullstackreact.github.io/google-maps-react/#/places)
+See the [Google places demo](https://fullstackreact.github.io/google-maps-react/#/places)

 For example: